AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

  **[I need to clean up this and add the image]**
 <!-- finish this, including image -->

-Consider three metrics: Unique Household, Incremental Household, and Incremental Household (Overlap).

-Let us consider three campaigns -- A, B, C.
+The following figure shows the overlap for three metrics (Unique Household, Incremental Household, and Incremental Household (Overlap)) for three campaigns (A, B, and C).

-Unique Household Reached (Total) provides the Unique Household reached by each of the campaigns or the total area of each of the circles.
-For example: Unique Household Reached by A = Incremental Household Reached by A + (A+C) + (A+B) +(A+B+C)

-Incremental Household Reached is the Unique Household that's been reached only by a campaign.
-Eg: Incremental Household Reached by A, B, C are the Incremental Household reached by A, B, C respectively.

-Incremental Household (Overlap) is the Unique Household reached by the campaign or combination of campaigns.
-Eg: Incremental Household reached by A, C is A+C.

 ![Illustration of household overlap metrics](/help/dsp/assets/household-overlap-metrics-illustration.png "Illustration of household overlap metrics")

+* Unique Household Reached (Total) provides the Unique Household reached by each of the campaigns or the total area of each of the circles.
+In the figure, Unique Household Reached by A = Incremental Household Reached by A + (A+C) + (A+B) +(A+B+C)

+* Incremental Household Reached is the Unique Household that's been reached only by a campaign.
+In the figure, Incremental Household Reached by A, B, C are the Incremental Household reached by A, B, C respectively.

+* Incremental Household (Overlap) is the Unique Household reached by the campaign or combination of campaigns.
+In the figure, the Incremental Household reached by A, C is A+C.

 ## Workflow